apleasantview/wp-scratch-box/README.md

 - database name: `wp_dummy`

 These values can currently be manually changed in `wp-scratch-box.sh`.
-Be sure to change these values in `wp-config.php` or `site-conf.php`.
+Be sure to change these values in `wp-config.php` after provisioning.

 ### Pre-packaged development environments (Multi-Machine)
 By leveraging Vagrant's Multi-Machine feature, re-packaged boxes from VVV, Primary Vagrant, ... can be used in **wp-scratch-box** alongside the default `Project` VM.